 “Obviously, I couldn’t ever imagine doing it without him.”

 And so Chance and I stay in our beds and wait for Michael to come back to our room, but I end up knocking out before he even comes back.
 I guess we weren’t going to check in on our families tonight after all.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Kiyah K. BerryWrite a Review